-Tens of thousands of people, mostly women, and children (some unaccompanied) continue to flee insecurity, conflict, and violence within Cabo Delgado, Mozambique, in search of refuge from attacks by non-state armed groups on civilians.
-The result, a surge of Internally Displaced People (IDPs) with nowhere to go.
+Hundreds of thousands of people, mostly women, and children (some unaccompanied) continue to flee insecurity, conflict, and violence within Cabo Delgado, Mozambique, in search of refuge from attacks by non-state armed groups on civilians.
+The result… a surge of Internally Displaced People (IDPs) with nowhere to go.

-They arrive hungry, dehydrated, scared, and in desperate search of shelter from the elements, especially for their infants and children who are at risk of predatory attacks, exploitation, and even rape.
-Hundreds of displaced families moving into the resettlement sites have constructed precarious shelter solutions that are unsuitable for living conditions in an environment that experiences extremely high temperatures and a rainy season characterized by cyclones.
+They arrive hungry, dehydrated, scared, and in desperate search of shelter from the elements, especially for their infants and children, in an environment that experiences extremely high temperatures and a rainy season characterized by cyclones.

 HOW YOU CAN ASSIST

-As part of our response to this, UNICEF and JAM are supporting the resettlement sites with emergency latrines, water supply, Non-Food Items, and very importantly, Shelter Kits, all to protect lives, reduce human suffering, restore human dignity and protect infants and young children from exposure.
+As part of our response to this, UNICEF and JAM are supporting the resettlement sites with emergency latrines, water supply, shelter, hygiene products, blankets, mosquito nets and other necessities all to protect lives, reduce human suffering, restore human dignity, and protect infants and young children from exposure.